 Data model is sometimes presented as an ER (Entity Relationship) diagram.
 It captures the relationship between all the entities in your database.

-It is never a good idea to just dump your transactional data (i.e. database tables used for serving your users) into the data warehouse for analytics purposes.
+It is not preferred to share schema-less transactional data (i.e. database tables used for serving your users) into the data warehouse for analytics purposes.
 A star schema is the most recommended pattern for storing analytics data.

 - Fact tables: Events, Transactions (e.g. Purchases, Subscriptions)